The best vegan cookbooks will inspire you to try new things, whether you’re trying to eat more plant-based meals or are a committed vegan already.

 Alternatively, if you’ve already mastered the basics then you can’t go wrong with Dirty Vegan: Another Bite, which offers big flavors, hearty meals and great taste.

 For these and more of the best vegan cookbooks that cater to a range of flavors, budgets and experience, check out our recommended buys below.
+And if you're looking for kitchen appliances to help you in your vegan cooking quest, check out our Prime Day kitchen deals page, as we're anticipating BIG discounts on items such as blenders, steamers and food processors.

 The best vegan cookbooks you can buy right now